turingschool/front-end-curriculum/lessons/basic-git-workflow.md

 ###### `git blame file-path/name-of-file`
 shows you line-by-line who wrote the code in the specified file.
 Useful when you have a question about how something works and want to figure out who to ask, and also great source of shame when you realize you wrote the chunk of code you've been swearing at for the last hour.

+#### Working with Github

+###### `git remote -v`
+shows you all the remotes for your repo.
+The `v` stands for verbose, which shows you the URL of the repository on github, if any, that your local repository is pointing to rather than just the name of the remote repo.
+If none are shown, that means your remote isn't pointing to a remote repository on Github.

+###### `git pull`
+once you've committed all your local work and running `git status` shows that you have nothing to commit, you pull down any changes from your remote.
+By default, this will pull from the `origin` remote's `master` branch.
+To be specific about which remote and branch to pull from, you can use: `git pull name-of-remote name-of-branch`

+###### `git push`
+pushes your local changes up to your remote.
+By default, this will push to the `origin` remote's `master` branch.
+Like pull, you can push to a specific remote and branch with: `git push name-of-remote name-of-branch`.
+This is useful if you are using [branches](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) and [pull requests](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project#The-GitHub-Flow).
+If you get an error message, it's probably because you haven't pushed your local branch up to github yet.
+Try `git push -u name-of-remote name-of-branch`.

 ### Resources